-I apologize for having a little Sex and The City on the brain.
+Despite the fact that Sex and The City has been over for a decade I always have it on the brain.
 With the movie coming out in two weeks and me watching the series on my commute, there’s little wonder!
 Bear with me, it will be over soon.

-Well I knew that.
-But I had not thought about using him to help me in my search.
+(Well I knew that.)
+But I had not thought about using him to help me in my search!
 He found it in 7 minutes.
 Seven minutes!
 The restaurant is called Kong.
 Yay, happy day!
-It’s not that I necessarily want to go there, it just that I needed the information to close the loop.
+It’s not that I necessarily want to go there, it’s just that I needed the information to close the loop.
 Ever happen to you, just need to know something, not to take action, but to just know it?

 So if I was going to create my own Sex and The City Paris Tour, this is what it would look like.

 The Hôtel Plaza Athénée

 Carrie’s arrival, of course!
 This is where Carrie and Alec Petrovsky lived during their time in the city of light.
 It is a Parisian institution, in fact it is a national landmark.
 It’s a five star palace with all the trimmings.
 It’s sumptuous, luxurious and totally out of my price range!

 Although totally within the means of both Alec and Mr. Big.
 Carrie didn’t know how good she had it!
 Alain Ducasse has a restaurant there, the flagship of all his restaurants and a meal there would be exceptional.
 You can drool over the hotel here.
 And this is what the suite they filmed in looks like:

 The salon du thé where Carrie gourds herself with French pastries after being out in the rain, precariously walking on cobblestone in her expensive shoes, and stepping in dog you-know-what sadly no longer exists.
 The interior looks absolutely gorgeous!